Celebrate Black History Month: Resources, Articles, and Key Figures

 WeAreTeachers created a list of their favorite Black History Month activities for the classroom that allow students to learn the history, discover the cultural impacts, and follow the movements throughout present day.

 As part of HuffPost’s Black History Month they created a list of black icons from each state in the United States that feature those who have made monumental advancements in politics, music, sports, literature, and beyond.

 Interested in exploring more content to celebrate important events and holidays this month?
-Check out our other free February classroom resources from Edmentum for fun, interactive toolkits celebrating Safe Internet Day and Presidents' Day, and be sure to check out our blog on five awesome inventors whose inventions we use every day to get to know a few more of the many influential black Americans from our nation’s history.
+Check out our other February classroom resources from Edmentum, in addition to fun, interactive toolkits celebrating Safe Internet Day and Presidents' Day.